nickBarak/tasker-ui/README.md

 Copy the files 'docker-compose.yaml' and 'initdb.sql' located in the root directory of the repository at "https://github.com/nickBarak/tasker-api_spring" to your desired environment.

 Now just run the command `docker-compose up` and you're good to go!
+Just vist "localhost" in a web browser.

 Note: If facing issues related to environment variables, set the values in a '.env' file in the execution directory.